apache/iotdb/docs/UserGuide/QuickStart/WayToGetIoTDB.md

     external: true
 ```
 #### deploy cluster
-Until now, we support host and overlay networks but don't support bridge networks on multiple computers.
+Until now, we support host and overlay networks but haven't supported bridge networks on multiple computers.
-Overlay networks see [1C2D](https://github.com/apache/iotdb/tree/master/docker/src/main/DockerCompose/docker-compose-cluster-1c2d.yml) and here are the configurations and operation steps to start an IoTDB cluster with docker。
+Overlay networks see [1C2D](https://github.com/apache/iotdb/tree/master/docker/src/main/DockerCompose/docker-compose-cluster-1c2d.yml) and here are the configurations and operation steps to start an IoTDB cluster with docker using host networks。

 Suppose that there are three computers of iotdb-1, iotdb-2 and iotdb-3.
 We called them nodes.
 Here is the docker-compose file of iotdb-2, as the sample: